Skip to content

 Mutual Report vs Licensed-Adjuster Report: The Difference

-After a material-damage accident, two very different documents are often confused with each other: the mutual report that drivers fill out themselves, and the official report prepared by a licensed insurance adjuster.
-They are not the same thing, and the difference can decide how smoothly your insurance claim goes.
+After a material-damage accident, two very different documents are often confused with each other: the mutual report that drivers fill out themselves, and the report prepared by a licensed insurance adjuster.
+They are not the same thing, and the difference can affect how clearly your insurance claim file is documented.
 Let us clear it up.

 The simple mutual report

-The mutual report (the form drivers complete between themselves) is the lightweight option.
-The two drivers describe the accident, sketch what happened, sign it, and submit it to their insurers.
+The mutual report (the form drivers complete between themselves, including SBM’s mobile app version) is the lightweight option.
+The two drivers describe the accident, sketch what happened, confirm it, and submit it to their insurers.
 It is quick and requires no third party.

 But that simplicity is also its weakness: